hardhats/vista-install-docs/New/InitializeVistA.rst

 Set-up Taskman
 --------------
-Taskman is the VistA subsystem that is repsonsible for running processes in the background.
+Taskman is the VistA subsystem that is responsible for running processes in the background.

 The first step is to find the box volume pair for the local machine.